 It is broadly recognized that health care facilities, operating 24/7 to provide intense surgical treatment and medical care, are also some of the largest producers of pollutants, accounting for 5% to 10% of the nation’s Green House Gas (GHG) emissions.
 National organizations, including the American Society of Healthcare Engineering (ASHE), the American Institute of Architects (AIA), the American Medical Association (AMA), and The Association of American Medical Colleges, (AAMC) are all actively promoting the use of emerging energy models that support health care facilities, conserve energy, and lessen environmental impact.

-By exploring and employing these new technologies and conservation methods, design, construction, and heath care facility professionals can further reduce GHG emissions from health care facilities, reduce energy costs, make a positive impact on our nation’s future, and embrace the idea of Primum non nocere, (First do no harm).
+By exploring and employing these new technologies and conservation methods, design, construction, and health care facility professionals can further reduce GHG emissions from health care facilities, reduce energy costs, make a positive impact on our nation’s future, and embrace the idea of Primum non nocere, (First, do no harm).

-During the AHCA Seminar and Expo, nationally recognized speakers will address these energy issues and provide the attendees with an expanded tool kit to engage and solve these challenges.
+During the 38th Annual AHCA Seminar and Expo, nationally recognized speakers will address these energy issues and provide the attendees with an expanded tool kit to engage and solve these challenges.

 In addition, there will be detailed training in the latest codes and standards applied and enforced in Florida for hospitals, nursing homes, ambulatory surgical centers, and other health care facility types.

-If you or your company would like to present a session at the 2022 AHCA Seminar and Expo, download the Presentation Form 2022 on this page, then email or post completed form for consideration by May 1, 2022.
+If you or your company would like to present a session at the 2022 AHCA Seminar and Expo, download the Presentation Submission Form 2022 on this page, then email or mail completed form for consideration by May 1, 2022.

 Highlighting this year will be: